adaapp/di-workshop-12-async/README.md

 ## Part 1

 Watch the screencast here, and make notes.
-Code along with the screen cast and experiment with the code snippets as you go!
+Code along with the video, and at the end of each example take some time to experiment with the code we write.

 ## Part 2